Tips on How to Make the Most of Career Fairs

 Have you ever wandered aimlessly around a career fair to find at the end of the day that you have achieved very little, other than bagging some freebie novelty pens and chocolates!?
 If so, you’re missing out big time.
 Career fairs offer endless opportunities to network, meet recruiters and make that first impression that may ultimately land you your dream job.

-Rob’s Top 6 Career Fair Tips
+Mark’s Top 6 Career Fair Tips

 Tip 1.
 Do your research

-I’ve started with what I think is the most important piece of advice which is do your research before you go anywhere near the career fair.
+I’ve started with what I think is the most important piece of advice which is doing your research before you go anywhere near the career fair.
 I would advise that you firstly look at the list of who is going to be there and shortlist any employers you want to visit.
 Then when you have identified your target employers, trawl through their websites to find out what the firm does, what people in your intended role do and the name of the people who work in recruitment.

 The next stage is to work on questions you will ask – focus on specific, insightful questions that demonstrate that you know your stuff and have researched the firm.
 You won’t believe how many people walk up to me at a career fair and ask general questions like “Tell me about Skylight?”!
-For me this is a total no-no as it signals a complete lack of interest in the firm and the role.
+For me, this is a total no-no as it signals a complete lack of interest in the firm and the role.